 #1.
 Make Surveys Shorter.
 A LOT Shorter.

-How many times have you called a customer service rep and thought, “I am your customer—you should already know all these details about me.”
+How many times have you called a customer service representative and thought, “I am your customer—you should already know all these details about me.”
 Well, people are potentially thinking this about your surveys, too.
 Ideally, experience surveys should take 2-4 minutes to complete, which can be easily achieved by cutting out the questions to which you already know the answers.
-Shorten surveys further by removing surplus demographic or operational data that could be sourced from your CRM or data lake (e.g. age, products held, customer tenure), and ultimately improved response rates.
+You can start your journey to beating survey fatigue with shortening surveys further by removing surplus demographic or operational data that could be sourced from your CRM or data lake (e.g. age, products held, customer tenure), and ultimately improved response rates.

 #2.
 Ask Survey Questions That Drive Action.

-Whilst “good” survey questions vary from industry to industry, there are some overarching considerations needed to drive action from the customer’s voice:
+Whilst “good” survey questions vary from industry to industry, there are some overarching considerations that you need to keep in mind when drafting customer survey questions:

 - Make sure each survey question has an owner within your organisation;